-One of the most important and difficult parts of home ownership or investing in real estate is finding a great contractor.
+One of the most important and difficult parts of homeownership or investing in real estate is how to find contractors that are dependable and trustworthy.
 Contractors can be hard to find, very expensive, take a long time to finish a job, or even quit on you.
 If you can find a good contractor with clear and detailed bids, great communication skills, and a great work ethic, it is awesome.
 I own 20 rental properties and complete 20-30 fix-and-flips a year, and contractors are vitally important to me.
 It costs a lot of money to buy a house, and it can cost even more to repair it.
 If you don’t have a great contractor to fix your homes, costs can skyrocket due to long timelines and increased repair costs.

 What is the first step?

 Finding a great contractor is not always easy and can take a lot of trial and error.
 My advice is to ask your friends, family, and co-workers for references of great contractors before you try any other resource.
 When you get a recommendation, it does not guarantee that the contractor is good or great, but it gives you a place to start.
 Recommendations are usually a better sign of how good a contractor is than any advertising they can do.
 A few people who may know a great contractor are real estate agents, property managers, or builders.